TBD54566975/known-customer-credential/README.md

 actor A as Applicant
 participant W as Webview
-participant D as Mobile Wallet participant P as PFI participant V as IDV Vendor
+participant D as Mobile App
+participant P as PFI
+participant V as IDV Vendor